HVLLO/FaceMash/README.md

 FaceMash - it is a Technical Task for get offer from Starnavi company.

 ## Installation
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all from requirements.txt

 ## Testing